How to Prune Tomatoes – Video Demonstration

 Describing how to prune a tomato plant using the written word is a very difficult thing to do, so instead I have provided you with this video courtesy of YouTube.
 This particular video has a very good rating and demonstrates what is required to ensure lots of fruit by removing unwanted growth from the tomato plant.

-You will discover that by watching this video that pruning tomato plants really isn’t that difficult, the main thing is to make sure that you don’t cut off any growth that has a blossom or fruit on it.
+You will discover while watching this video that pruning tomato plants really isn’t that difficult, the main thing is to make sure that you don’t cut off any growth that has a blossom or fruit on it, unless of course you are at the end of the season and want to ripen any fruit you have left that is still green.
+There is also a pretty good explanation to the question ‘why do you prune tomato plants?’

 this is funny…not 2 hours ago, we had salad with what was called”heritage: tomatoes, which are large and the deep almost purple color.
 They seem healthy, but my conversation at dinner was about that I thought the tomatoes were bland and not too tasty.
 Gee, then I read about overwatering, and lo and behold, I sure have overwatered thinking more is better.
 Good to do a little reading up on the matter. thanks, Rita